 Surgical procedures are performed under “general anesthesia”.
 Your pet sleeps painlessly through the entire surgical procedure.
 We use the safest pre-anesthetic medications and isoflurane gas anesthesia.

-Our surgeons, Dr. Barr and Dr. Heintz, have many years of experience and continual education and training on the newest surgical techniques and procedures.
-Their skills and expertise cover a wide range of procedures, from extensive 15 pound tumor excisions to delicate eye problems and complicated bone fractures and many more.
-They regularly perform complex surgical procedures that other surgeons avoid.
+Our surgeon, Dr. Heintz, have many years of experience and continual education and training on the newest surgical techniques and procedures.
+Her skills and expertise cover a wide range of procedures, from extensive 15 pound tumor excisions to delicate eye problems and many more.

 The laser does several things to provide better surgical technique and outcome for your pet’s surgery: